Subrata Paul: Mohun Bagan

-A graduate of the Tata Football Academy, Subrata Pal started his senior career with Mohun Bagan in 2004.
-During the 2004 Federation Cup final against Dempo on 5 December 2004, he was involved in an incident where Dempo forward Cristiano Júnior lost his life after the two collided.
-However, the lack of facilities and doctors during the game was highlighted as a result of the incident and this led to significant changes in the I-League.
+A graduate of the Tata Football Academy, Paul started his senior career with Mohun Bagan in 2004.
+During the 2004 Federation Cup final against Dempo on 5 December 2004, Dempo forward Cristiano Júnior lost his life after he and Paul collided.
+Following the incident, lack of facilities and medical professionals during the game was highlighted, leading to significant changes in the I-League.

 East Bengal

 Subrata was signed by local rivals East Bengal in 2007.
 He was an important figure for his team during the time he spend for the Kolkata-based club and was adjudged the I-League's best goalkeeper in 2007 for his outstanding shot-stopping abilities, an example of which was in East Bengal's Federation Cup winning campaign of 2007, resulting in his team qualifying for the AFC Cup 2008.
 Subrata appeared 31 times in the league for East Bengal and was the first choice 'keeper for the Kolkata-based team.